catman-1234/multi-wallet-block-fill/README.md

      - Writes to ~1000 additional storage slots
      - Emits debug events at key intervals
 4. Tracks transaction success/failure rates and block utilization
+5. Returns remaining funds from test wallets back to the funding wallet after completion

 The test is designed to stress-test block capacity by maximizing storage operations and state changes within each block through parallel wallet interactions with the contract.